lchapo/kitchen-simulator/README.md

 ## Dashboard
 The dashboard runs inside of a Flask app using an open-source framework called [Dash](https://plotly.com/dash/) which is a high-level framework built on D3 and React.
 Dash is flexible enough that it would be very easy to extend this dashboard to include custom visualizations, filters, etc.

 The data powering the dashboard is re-queried every 5 seconds (by default) using a pre-defined set of SQL Queries, one per chart.
-The query results are in most cases pulled into a Pandas dataframe which allows for further transformation if necessary and works well with the Dash API.
+The query results are in most cases pulled into a Pandas dataframe which allows for further transformation as necessary and interfaces well with the Dash API.

 # Discussion